-- (1) Audit fees consist of fees billed for professional services performed by Ernst & Young LLP for the audit of our annual consolidated financial statements, the review of interim consolidated financial statements, and related services that are normally provided in connection with registration statements, including the registration statement for our initial public offering. - (2) Audit-related fees may consist of fees billed by an independent registered public accounting firm for assurance and related services that are reasonably related to the performance of the audit or review of our consolidated financial statements.
-There were no such fees incurred in 2016 or 2015. - (3) Tax fees may consist of fees for professional services, including tax consulting and compliance performed by an independent registered public accounting firm. - (4) There were no such fees incurred in 2016 or 2015.
+- (1) Audit fees consist of fees billed for professional services performed by Ernst & Young LLP for the audit of our annual consolidated financial statements, the review of interim consolidated financial statements, and related services that are normally provided in connection with registration statements. - (2) Audit-related fees may consist of fees billed by an independent registered public accounting firm for assurance and related services that are reasonably related to the performance of the audit or review of our consolidated financial statements.
+There were no such fees incurred in 2017 or 2016. - (3) Tax fees may consist of fees for professional services, including tax consulting and compliance performed by an independent registered public accounting firm. - (4) There were no such fees incurred in 2017 or 2016.

-All such accountant services and fees for 2016 were pre-approved by our audit committee in accordance with the "Pre-Approval Policies and Procedures" described below.
+All such accountant services and fees for 2017 were pre-approved by our audit committee in accordance with the "Pre-Approval Policies and Procedures" described below.